 The NDIS can help people with a disability to:

 - receive reasonable and necessary funded supports.

+Not everyone will be eligible for the NDIS.
 If you are not eligible for the NDIS, Epilepsy Action can still assist you with our services, support and resources.

 Information about Epilepsy Action and the NDIS can be found here.

 More NDIS information

 - Our 7 step planning checklist will guide you through the NDIS process.

 - To find out if you can access the NDIS, check out the requirements here.

 - The NDIS website has lots of information and resources available to help you navigate the scheme and determine how it will work for you.
 You can also call the NDIS info line on: 1800 800 110